noun tele·mar·ket·ing ˌte-lə-ˈmär-kə-tiŋ

 The above is a nearly 40-year-old definition of telemarketing by Webster’s, which in my opinion, is only partially correct.
 Telemarketing today is the activity or job of creating relationships and engaging others to see if the goods or services that your firm offers are a solution for them to buy.
 The definition of a telemarketer has taken on a whole new meaning over the years, not to mention it involves a more sophisticated job description along with responsibilities that come with the job.
 You see, people today buy from you not just because you called them, but because they’re ready to buy.
 The days of selling to people like it was 1980 are long gone.

-In most cases, telemarketers never meet their client’s face-to-face, therefore having good telemarketing skills is a critical hallmark of a great telemarketer.
-Follow these suggestions on how to become the best telemarketer in 2016 and beyond:
+In most cases, telemarketers never meet their clients face-to-face, therefore having good telemarketing skills is a critical hallmark of a great telemarketer.
+Follow these suggestions on how to become the best telemarketer in 2020 and beyond:

 - Be ready to represent the business you are calling for.
 You should have the business name, mailing address, phone number(s), email address, website, your manager’s relevant information (especially if you work in a call center) and any other pertinent contact information that your customers may ask for over the telephone.
 If you’re a leader in your industry, have association endorsements ready to tout or current clients that are branded and have notoriety within the industry that you’re calling into.